ghc-proposals/ghc-proposals/proposals/0000-constraint-based-arrow-notation.md

 # Constraint based arrow notation

 Since GHC 7.8, the desugaring of custom commands (aka `(|` banana brackets `|)`) in [arrow notation][] has differed from that used in both [the original paper][Paterson01] and [the original implementation in GHC][Paterson04].
-The current desugaring is easier to typecheck and theoretically provides the same expressive power as the original desugaring, but in practice, it is incompatible with the types programmers assign to control operators.
+The new desugaring technically provides the same expressive power as the original desugaring, but in practice, it is incompatible with the types programmers assign to control operators.
 For example, consider the type of `handle` given in the paper and [the `arrows` library][hackage:arrows]:

 ```haskell
 handle :: ArrowError e arr => arr a b -> arr (a, e) b -> arr a b
 ```

 The original desugaring supported the use of `handle` as a control operator, but under GHC’s current desugaring, it fails to typecheck.
-This proposal presents an alternate, constraint-based approach that is more faithful to the original notation, allowing many more operations to be used directly as control operators.
+This dramatically reduces the usefulness of custom control operators, so much so that it arguably constitutes a bug.

+Why was such an unhelpful change made to begin with?
+It’s not entirely clear, but as far as I can tell, it appears to have been only quasi-intentional: it coincided with a larger change to GHC’s typechecker that made the old typechecking strategy no longer viable, and nobody sufficiently familiar with arrow notation was immediately available.
+Therefore, the change was made to accommodate the implementation, as the revised desugaring is easier to typecheck.

+Of course, that is quite backwards, as a simpler implementation does not by itself justify making a feature dramatically less useful.
+This proposal outlines a strategy to fix this historical mistake, divided into two parts:

+  1. First, it proposes a set of **updated declarative typing rules for custom control operators in arrow notation**.
+These rules are not precisely equivalent to the original ones proposed by Paterson (and hence this proposal amounts to a little more than a simple bug fix), but I argue they are both philosophically consistent with them and an improvement on the original design.

+  2. Second, it provides **a sketch of how the updated rules can be implemented** in GHC.
+Though implementation details are usually considered out of scope for a proposal, given that the original change was made due to implementation difficulties, it seems wise to present an overview of a new (algorithmic) typechecking strategy.

 ## Motivation